christau/buergeramt-scan/readme.md

 The button will look like this for searching all citizen's offices
 ![](alle_buergeraemter.png)

-or for a singler citizen's office
+or for a single citizen's office

 ![](einzelnes_buergeramt.png)